ghc/ghc/docs/users_guide/glasgow_exts.rst

     :since: 8.10.1

+NB!
+This is a legacy feature, see :extension:`StandaloneKindSignatures` for the modern replacement.

 Just as in type inference, kind inference for recursive types can only use *monomorphic* recursion.
 Consider this (contrived) example: ::